HackYourFuture-CPH/program/courses/Foundation/web-architecture-101/lesson-plan.md

 Key points:

-- this module is rather different from the other technical modules
+- This module is rather different from the other technical modules
-- you don't have to remember everything in this module
+- You don't have to remember everything in this module
-- the purpose of this module is to give an understanding of how the remaining modules fit together
+- The purpose of this module is to give an understanding of how the remaining modules fit together

 ### HTTP

 Key points:

-- the structure of a URL (scheme, host, path)
+- The structure of a URL (scheme, host, path)
-- finding a host with DNS
+- Finding a host with DNS
-- establishing a connection (TCP)
+- Establishing a connection (TCP)
 - Content-Type instead of file extension
-- an HTTP GET request/response, at the most simple level
+- An HTTP GET request/response, at the most simple level

 ### Front end vs back end